 What To Expect at an Audition?
 TV, Film, & Theater

-For a professional theater calls, a casting director may choose to have you for a pre-read or pre-screen audition.
-The casting director of Broadways Spiderman is notorious for bringing an actor in for a pre-read and connects with the actor to see if he or she is a good match for the role.
-Sometimes it is very possible for up to 15 individuals to discuss your audition, this is because, musicals, and theatrical performances require more individuals in the creative team, such as composer, lyricist, choreographer, and the music director.
+For a professional theater calls, a casting director may choose to have you for a “pre-read” or “pre-screen” audition.
+The casting director of Broadway’s Spiderman is notorious for bringing an actor in for a “pre-read” and connects with the actor to see if he or she is a good match for the role.
+Sometimes up to 15 individuals can discuss your audition; this is because musicals and theatrical performances require more individuals in the creative team, such as composers, lyricists, choreographers, and the music director.

 Generally, theatrical auditions will give you two to four days to prepare songs and sides for your audition.
 Expect to be given sides instead of a whole script for your audition.
 Furthermore, and expect several callbacks before actually receiving the role.